uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 #.
 To change the spacing and border of the image, select the **Advanced** tab.

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Insert-Edit_Image_Advanced.png
-    :alt: Image of the Insert image dialog box Advanced tab
+    :alt: An image of the Insert image dialog box Advanced tab.

 #.
 Enter the **Vertical space**, **Horizontal space**, and **Border** as
    needed.
 The values you enter are automatically added to the **Style** field.